 Credit ratings are assigned to bonds by agencies such as Moody’s, S&P, and Fitch, indicating the risk associated with a particular bond.
 A high credit rating, such as AAA, indicates that a bond is considered a low-risk investment, while a lower credit rating, such as BBB, indicates a higher level of risk.

-On the other hand, when a bond’s credit rating is upgraded, it becomes more attractive to investors and the bond’s price rises.
+But when a bond’s credit rating improves, it becomes more appealing to buyers and its price goes up.

 In addition to interest rates and credit ratings, broader market conditions can significantly impact bond valuations.